1. Easter Services

 1. Moving Freely classes to return

-MEXICO — Moving Freely classes return from March 23 to May 1.
+MEXICO — Moving Freely classes return until May 1.

 Classes are 9-10 a.m.
 Mondays, Wednesdays and Fridays at Mexico Rec Center.
 Handicapped accessible.